Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Discussion

 \subsection{Intent Recognition Robustness}

-Tab. \ref{intent} shows the tracking rate under dynamic motion and the selection accuracy under static conditions in $S_1$ of different intent recognition baselines.
+Tab. \ref{intent} and Fig. \ref{fig5} show the tracking rate under dynamic motion and the selection accuracy under static conditions in $S_1$ of different intent recognition baselines.
 To evaluate intent recognition robustness, we compare our method with state-of-the-art gaze-based intent recognition baselines, including kNN-based \cite{11037823}, fixation-based \cite{tay2025intent}, distribution-based \cite{10806588}, HMM-based \cite{8593766}, and LSTM-based \cite{gonzalez2019perceptually} approaches.
-Methods requiring initialization are not applicable \cite{10023502}.
+Methods based on Kalman Filter that require initialization are not applicable \cite{10023502}.
+Additionally, aside from our method, only HMM-based methods perform object-centric geometric intent grounding; the remaining methods either infer static gaze-object relationships or simply smooth the gaze space.

 When targets move randomly, gaze often lags behind the object, causing baseline methods to lose target tracking and resulting in low tracking rates.
 Under static conditions, fixation-based \cite{tay2025intent} and kNN-based \cite{11037823} methods suffer from natural micro-saccades, which can shift gaze outside the object region and reduce accuracy.
+LSTM-based (and other learning-based ) \cite{wang2020toward, gonzalez2019perceptually} approaches infer intent based on all gaze points within a time window, leading to ambiguous intent recognition when intent transitions occur.
 HMM-based approach \cite{8593766} improves dynamic scenarios by introducing temporal belief propagation.
 However, the predefined goal-switching and transition probabilities are difficult to fine-tune.
-A small switching probability introduces strong inertia in belief updates, leading to delayed intent transitions in static scenarios, whereas a larger switching probability cause belief oscillation and instability in dynamic settings.
-LSTM-based (and other learning-based ) \cite{wang2020toward, gonzalez2019perceptually} approaches infer intent based on all gaze points within a time window, leading to an ambiguity intent recognition when intent transitions occur.
+A small switching probability introduces strong inertia in belief updates, leading to delayed intent transitions in static scenarios, whereas a larger switching probability causes belief oscillation and instability in dynamic settings.
+For each baseline, we performed parameter tuning on the same tuning set and reported the best configuration.

 In contrast, our approach explicitly accumulates geometric distance and directional trends, achieving a tracking rate of 0.92, significantly outperforming all baselines.
-Our method does not require fixation or predefined goal transition probability and achieves the highest selection accuracy (0.98) with relative small Min.
-Samples (3) .
+Our method does not require fixation or predefined goal transition probability and achieves the highest selection accuracy (0.97) with relatively small Min.
+Samples (3).